-Segmenting your network is a useful exercise that not only noticeably improves the security of your infrastructure, but also requires carrying out an inventory, which can be highly useful,and classifying your computer fleet.
-Segmentation consists of separating groups of computers into sub-sections, separated from one another by the use of well-defined rules.
+Segmenting your network is a useful exercise that not only noticeably improves the security of your infrastructure, but also requires carrying out an inventory, which can be highly useful, and classifying your computer fleet.
+Segmentation consists of separating groups of computers into subsections, separated from one another by the use of well-defined rules.

 Nowadays, the idea of a company IT system that is not connected to the Internet is unthinkable.
 The red zone is a zone over which we have no control, and this is where most threats come from.
-This zone should be separated from the rest of the internal network by a firewall or, at the very least, by an NAT router (as is the case for most households in Luxembourg).
-As a firewall is a computer that acts as filter for communications between the zones, the filtering rules must be defined by the firewall’s operator but, generally speaking, connections initiated on the Internet will at least be blocked.
+This zone should be separated from the rest of the internal network by a firewall or, at the very least, by a NAT router (as is the case for most households in Luxembourg).
+As a firewall is a computer that acts as a filter for communications between the zones, the filtering rules must be defined by the firewall’s operator but, generally speaking, connections initiated on the Internet will at least be blocked.

 Only the services exposed directly to the Internet must be identified and isolated in the orange zone.